Blog

 People who are experiencing any symptoms or have been exposed to positive tested people should get tested immediately.
 But what are the different COVID-19 tests and, how do they work?

-How Each Test Type Works
+How Each COVID-19 Test Type Works

 1. RT-PCR (Real-Time Polymerase Chain Reaction)